<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.hard-reset.com/gpu-forum/">GPU Forum</category> <dc:creator>wddrgdhfsr</dc:creator>
+<category domain="https://www.hard-reset.com/gpu-forum/">GPU Forum</category> <dc:creator>rrelptiwgi</dc:creator>

-<guid isPermaLink="true">https://www.hard-reset.com/gpu-forum/what-are-the-top-rated-vertical-gpu-mounts-for-pc-cases-33838/</guid>
+<guid isPermaLink="true">https://www.hard-reset.com/gpu-forum/are-there-essential-cooling-accessories-to-lower-gpu-temperatures-88972/</guid>

 </item>